exatoa/Bench4BL/README.md

 ### Update count information of bug and source codes.
 The script of Counting.py makes a count information for bug and source code.
-The result will be stored bugs.txt, sources.txt and answers.txt in each subject's folder.
+The result will be stored 'bugs.txt', 'sources.txt' and 'answers.txt' in each subject's folder.
 > Bench/scripts$ python Counting.py <br />

 # Execute Previous Techniques
-* To get the result of each technique, you can use scripts/launcher_Tool.py.
+To get the result of each technique, you can use 'Bench/scripts/launcher_Tool.py'.
+The script executes 6 techniques for all subjects.
-* Preparing step
-    - You need to set the PATHs and JavaOptions in the launcher_Tool.py file.
-    - Open the file, launcher_Tool.py and check the following variables
-    - ProgramPATH: Set the directory path which contains the release files of the IRBL techniques. (ex. u'~/Bench/techniques/releases/')
-    - OutputPATH: Set the result path to save output of each technique (ex. u'~/Bench/expresults/')
-    - JavaOptions: Set the java command options. (ex. '-Xms512m -Xmx4000m')
-    - JavaOptions_Locus: Set the java options for Locus.
-Because Locus need a large memory, we separated the option. (ex. '-Xms512m -Xmx4000m')
-* The script executes 6 techniques for all subjects.
-* The script basically works for the multiple versions of bug repository and each of the related source codes.
+The script basically works for the multiple versions of bug repository and each of the related source codes.
+We explain what you need to run the tool first and describe the tool usage.
-* Options
-    - -w <work name>: \[necessary\] With this option, users can set the ID for each experiment, and each ID is also used as a directory name to store the execution results of each Technique.
-Additionally, if the name starts with "Old", this script works for the previous data, otherwise works for the new data.
-    - -g <group name>: A specific group.
-With this option, the script works for the subjects in the specified group.
-    - -p <subject name>: A specific subject.
-To use this option, you should specify the group name.
-    - -t <technique name>: A specific technique.
-With this option, the script makes results of specified technique.
-    - -v <version name>: A specific version.
-With this option, the script works for the specified version of source code.
-    - -s: Single version mode, With this option, the script works for the only latest source code.
-    - -m: With this option, the bug repositories created by combining the text of duplicate bug report pairs are used instead of the normal one.

-* Examples
-> Bench/scripts$ python launcher_Tool.py -w NewData <br />
-> Bench/scripts$ python launcher_Tool.py -w NewDataSingle -s <br />
-> Bench/scripts$ python launcher_Tool.py -w NewData_Locus -t Locus <br />
-> Bench/scripts$ python launcher_Tool.py -w NewData_CAMLE -g Apache -p CAMEL <br />

 ### Install Java
 All previous techniques are executed in Java Runtime Environment.
 If you have java in your computer, please skip this section.